BolunThompson/return-result/README.md

 # return-result

-I am not maintaining this; it my not work or have bugs on the latest version of python.
+*I am not maintaining this; it likely will not work and has bugs.*

 This defines a decorator that causes the variable `result` to be automatically returned from a function when there is no return statement.